RicardoAzuul/code-institute-ms4-fullstack/README.md

 The functional specifications of the site:
 <!-- TODO: Write about Scope Plane -->
+- a responsive website with mobile first design.
+- a main page with a hero image, call to action (join our community) and navbar options indicating the shop and user account functionalities.
+- a navbar which changes if a user is logged in or not.
+- a footer.
+- a profile page, only visible when logged in.
+Here members can set up their shopping details, but also personal details which map to exercise and nutrition plans.
+- a page where subscribers can share their progress with other subscribers.
+- a shop page, containing items for sale.
+Signed in users have the option to review items.
+- a page containing exercises, only available for subscribers.
+- a page containing nutrition plans, only available for subscribers.

 Content requirements:
 <!-- TODO: Write about content requirements -->
+- a hero image evoking the idea of family, warmth and fitness.
+- some exercise and nutrition plans.
+- some items for sale, with example reviews.
+- some example subscribers.

 ---

 #### Structure Plane
 <!-- TODO: Structure Plane -->
+All pages should have the same navigation bar and footer:

+- the navigation bar contains links to all the pages, as well as the home page.
+The content does change depending on login status.
+- the footer contains copyright info.

+<ins>The Home Page</ins>
+- a hero image evoking the idea of family, warmth and fitness.
+- a call to action to subscribe.

+<ins>The Profile Page</ins>
+- inspiring imagery.
+- a form where subscribers can fill in their shopping details, but also personal details which map to exercise or nutrition.

+<ins>The Community Page</ins>
+- inspiring imagery.
+- a form where subscribers can share their progress with fellow subscribers.

+<ins>The Shop Page</ins>
+- items for sale.
+- the option to review items for signed in users.
+- search functionality to search for items

+<ins>The Exercise Page</ins>
+- exercises for the subscriber to choose from.
+- search functionality to search for exercises.

+<ins>The Nutrition Page</ins>
+- several nutrition plans to choose from.

 ---

 #### Skeleton Plane
 <!-- TODO: Skeleton Plane -->
+The navigation bar will be added to the top of every page and will always remain visible.
+There are links to all pages on this navbar, though some links are only visible if the user has logged in.
+On the left will be the logo, which when clicked upon will take the visitor back to the home page.

+The active page is indicated with a different font color for the navigation item.
+When hovering over navigation items, the navigation item will be highlighted.

+At the bottom of every page will be the same footer.

 ---

 #### Surface Plane
 <!-- TODO: Surface Plane -->
+We use icons from Font Awesome to add some visual interest but also visual cues to indicate functionality.
+We use Bootstrap as a basis, but add our own style.
+Fit Family needs to be warm and familiar.

 <ins>Wireframes</ins>
 <!-- TODO: Add wireframes -->

 ---